Dr. James Beacham

 Public Appearances

 Every curious human is secretly a particle physicist.
-I speak around the world about science, technology, the future, pseudoscience, deep innovation, art, and how to think big and change the world.
+I speak around the world about science, technology, the future, pseudoscience, deep innovation, art, society, politics, and how to think big and change the world.
+I'm frequently featured in documentaries and TV series and on radio shows and podcasts, and me and my work are covered regularly in articles, newspapers, and other online print media.
 See my Appearances page for a complete list of stuff, and feel free to contact me for bookings.

 Innovation and communication